teateatea/heartbreaker/A/Classes/Holy-Men/Traditions/Mystic of Vymjir.md

 <!--If there is ever ambiguity about whether Favour was gained, determine whether or not your Deity was impressed by your behaviour.-->

 Every sunrise, your Favour is reduced by $L$ points.
-If you have greater than $L$ × 5 Favour at sunrise, your Favour falls to that product instead.
+If you have greater than $L$ × 5 Favour at sunrise, your Favour falls to $L$ × 5 instead.
 <!-- · Conduct a live experiment
 · Create an intelligent undead.
 · -->